sighupio/furyctl/README.md

 Furyctl configuration files have a kind that specifies what type of cluster will be created, for example the `EKSCluster` kind has all the parameters needed to create a KFD cluster using the EKS managed clusters from AWS.

+You can also use the `KFDDistribution` kind to install the KFD distribution on top of an existing Kubernetes cluster.

 Additionaly, the schema of the file is versioned with the `apiVersion` field, so when new features are introduced you can switch to a newer version of the configuration file structure.

 To scaffold a configuration file to use as a starter, you use the following command: